solasta-header-logo

 Stephanie has an interest in supporting children and adolescents with a range of concerns including anxiety, depression, stress, emotional regulation, adjustment to life changes, social challenges and perfectionism, as well as providing support to children and adolescents with neurodevelopmental differences including Autism Spectrum Disorder and ADHD.

-Haidee provides psychological therapy for children, adolescents, and adults for a range of issues including stress, depression, anxiety, fears and phobias, trauma, emotional regulation difficulties, social skills, behaviour concerns, parenting relationship issues, work issues, and other challenges.
+Haidee is passionate about helping people to improve their wellbeing and to make positive changes in their lives that are sustainable over time.
+She provides psychological therapy for children, adolescents, and adults for a range of issues including stress, depression, anxiety, fears and phobias, trauma, emotional regulation difficulties, social skills, behaviour concerns, relationship issues, work issues, and other challenges.
 She supports children and adolescents with neurodevelopmental differences such as Autism Spectrum Disorder and ADHD.
 Haidee works collaboratively with families and schools to foster children's social and emotional wellbeing and academic progress.

-Haidee aims to provide a safe space for people to build insight and understanding of themselves, develop new ways to manage difficult thoughts and feelings, and make positive changes in their lives that are sustainable over time.
-She uses a range of evidence-based therapeutic approaches but she primarily draws on Acceptance and Commitment Therapy, Cognitive Behaviour Therapy, and mindfulness-based approaches.
-She works hard to respond to the unique needs and goals of each individual in a collaborative, flexible and strengths-based manner.
-She is passionate about helping people to improve their wellbeing and to move towards more fulfilling and meaningful lives.
+Haidee provides a safe space for people to build insight and understanding of their emotional patterns, and to develop new ways to manage difficult thoughts and feelings.
+She uses a range of evidence-based therapeutic approaches, but she primarily draws on Acceptance and Commitment Therapy, Cognitive Behaviour Therapy, Motivational Interviewing, and mindfulness-based approaches.

 Brenna has worked across a number of settings including schools, hospitals, outpatient clinics, and community disability organisations, youth organisations and private practice.

-She supports people between the ages of 9 to 90 years old who are struggling with symptoms of anxiety and depression.
+She supports people between the ages of 12 to 90 years old who are struggling with symptoms of anxiety and depression.
 Brenna supports individuals who are experiencing anxiety or depression as a result of having to adjust to life transitions such as sustaining significant injuries, chronic pain, retirement, transitioning from school to work or the breakdown of the family unit.

 Having first-hand experience as both a teacher and student, Brenna appreciates that people learn and process things differently.
 Brenna has become known for her creative approach to therapy, she is able to adapt in order to fit each individual's learning styles, age and interests.